Potential for Future Disasters

 Seven out of eight of the largest corporations on

-is number four.
-Any major oil company could become
+Any major oil company could become involved in a

-are all strongly driven by the profit motive.
-That is
+strongly driven by the profit motive.
+That is not to

-not to exonerate BP--they may be the worst of the
+exonerate BP--they may be the worst of the bunch.

 BP's stock has lost half of its value and the